The Haven - Built 1906

 Part 3

-1906 - The Haven was the first house constructed in Trebetherick.
+1906 - The Haven was the first non-farming house to be constructed in Trebetherick.

 Post Card Face~2